Nagendra1997/mesibo-documentation/conferencing.md

 live.setRoom(GROUP_ID);
 ```
-### Initializing a stream
+### Initializing a call object
-Call the `getLocalParticipant` method to initialize your stream(the stream you need to send to the group that others can view.
-Can be camera stream or screen share)
+Call the `getLocalParticipant` method to initialize a call object.
+Then others can connect to that call and view your stream.

 Syntax
 ```javascript